ankitects/anki-manual/src/deck-options.md

 # Daily Limits
 ### New cards/day
-The maximum number of new cards to introduce in a day, if new cards are available.
-Because new material will increase your short-term review workload, this should typically be at least 10x smaller than your review limit.

-When studying a deck that has subdecks inside it, the limits set on each subdeck control the maximum number of cards drawn from that particular deck.
-The selected deck's limits control the total cards that will be shown.
+New cards/day tells Anki how many new cards you’d like introduced on each day you open the program.
 Missed days will not cause the cards to pile up.
+The limit applies to the current deck and subdecks.
+This means if "French" has a limit of 20 cards and "French::Lesson 1" and "French::Lesson 2" both have limits of 15 cards, you’ll get 15 cards from lesson 1 but only 5 cards from lesson 2.

 Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
 If you are consistently learning 20 new cards a day, you can expect your daily reviews to be roughly about 200 cards/day.
 You can decrease the reviews required by introducing fewer new cards each day, or by turning off new card display until your review burden decreases.
 More than one Anki user has excitedly studied hundreds of new cards over their first few days of using the program, and then become overwhelmed by the reviews required.

 If using [the 2021 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html),
 please keep in mind that the new count is capped by the review count.